Rent Control in San Diego

 While many tenants think they are in favor of rent control, there are many issues that come with the implementation of these laws.
 Strict rent control has a negative impact on tenants and landlords alike.
 It increases competition for tenants (making it harder to secure a home), it discourages developers from building new residential housing units, and it caps profitability for landlords.

 If these rent control laws are too overwhelming for you, consider hiring a property manager.
-To stay up to date on local laws, subscribe to our newsletter.
+To stay up to date on local laws, subscribe to our newsletter in the footer below.